Gunabana/CityByte/README.md

 * To run multiple API requests simultaneously, multithreading will be used.

 ## Need Assistance?
-If you're interested in using CityByte and need help, please send an email to bbond@ncsu.edu or via the contact info on Brody's GutHub.
+If you're interested in using CityByte and need help, please send an email to gunabanagroup@gmail.com or via the contact info on the Gunabana GutHub.

 ## Current Team Members
 * Brody Bond - bbond